 Request Landscape Lighting Maintenance or Repairs:

-Let our dedicated technicians service your lighting system.
-When you sign up for a maintenance program, they'll clean lenses, re-align fixtures, run thorough performance checks and more to get your system operating at its peak performance.
+Don't want to do it yourself?
+At McKay Lighting, we have a dedicated service team that handles maintenance or repairs to keep your lighting system looking and performing its best.
+When you enroll in one of our maintenance programs, a service technician will clean lenses, re-align fixtures, run thorough performance checks, and more to get your system operating at its peak performance.

 Landscape Lighting Design Adjustments:

 Spring often brings landscape projects or home renovations.
-Any major changes to your property could impact your lighting design by leaving dark spots or unbalanced light.
+Any major changes to your property could impact your design by leaving dark spots or unbalanced light.
 A designer can adjust your lighting design to reflect these changes.
-Depending on the scope of the project, it could be as simple as moving or adding a few fixtures.
+It could be as simple as moving or adding a few fixtures depending on the scope of the project.